uptownhr/claude-code-agent/README.md

 ### Credentials

+**Docker Compose:**
+The deployment mounts your credentials from `~/.claude/.credentials.json`.
+The entrypoint script copies them to a writable location inside the container with proper permissions for the claude user.

+**k3s:**
 The deployment uses a Kubernetes Secret to mount your Claude credentials.
 The secret is automatically created from `~/.claude/.credentials.json` during deployment.

 To manually update credentials: